EOSC-synergy/sqaaas-docs/docs/quality_assessment_and_awarding/report.md

 :::note

-As stated throughout the docs, the current implementation is aligned with the [A set of Common Software Quality Assurance Baseline Criteria for Research Projects](https://indigo-dc.github.io/sqa-baseline/) document, and thus, the codes that identify the subcriteria are defined here.
+The codes that identify the subcriteria are aligned, as stated throughout the docs, with the [A set of Common Software Quality Assurance Baseline Criteria for Research Projects](https://indigo-dc.github.io/sqa-baseline/) document.

 :::